Thunderstorms with pea-sized hail to hit Georgia Sunday

 Visibility matters:

-Enhance your visibility in heavy rain by activating your headlights.
-Be particularly vigilant for vehicles in blind spots, as rain-smeared windows can obscure them.
+Enhance your visibility in heavy rain by turning on your headlights.
+Watch out for vehicles in blind spots, as rain-smeared windows can obscure them.

 Watch out for slippery roads: